 "Working for DASH is both challenging and rewarding.
 Over the last eight years, I feel the work we have been doing has contributed considerably towards a shift in arts organisations becoming increasingly aware of how they can be more inclusive towards Disabled artists and audiences.
 The Board are really supportive of the great work that DASH are doing.
 I'm proud to work with DASH to bring Disability Arts to mainstream audiences and to support both early-career and established Disabled Artists."

-Carrie studied Fine Art at Staffordshire University and has delivered practical arts and crafts sessions in a range of settings, including the Beacon Centre, Wolverhampton.
-She is also a carer for a family member and has recently trained as a Dementia Friends champion.
+Carrie studied Fine Art at Staffordshire University and has delivered practical arts and crafts sessions in a range of settings, including schools, galleries and museums and the Beacon Centre for people living with sight loss in Wolverhampton.